aprilbian/MIMO-NOS/README.md

 ## Dependency
 - Python (3.6.9 or above)
 - numpy
-- pytorch '1.10.0+cu102'
+- pytorch 1.10.0+cu102
 - visdom

 ## Reproduce
-Basicly, one can reproduce the PER results following two steps:
+Basically, one can reproduce the PER results following two steps:

 ### Learn a good codebook